S2-group/rosbag-extractor/README.md

 - [Berry Chen](#) (Student@Vrije Universiteit Amsterdam)
 - [Ivano Malavolta](https://www.ivanomalavolta.com) (Vrije Universiteit Amsterdam)

-In this project, we aim to extract time-windowed architectural information from [ROS bag files](http://wiki.ros.org/rosbag).
-Our approach is an alternative to dynamic extractors, such as native [rqt_graph](http://wiki.ros.org/rqt_graph) tool, which are not trivial to be executed since they require a running ROS environment.
+In this project, we aim to statically extract time-windowed architectural information from [ROS bag files](http://wiki.ros.org/rosbag).
+Our approach is an alternative to dynamic extractors, such as native [rqt_graph](http://wiki.ros.org/rqt_graph) tool.

-This repository is organized as following:
+**Repository organization:**

 ```
        docker/    - Contains the Dockerfile for an with a ROS basic installation.